 However, using a DDR3L memory with another DDR3 memory will cause both of these memories to run at 1.5V instead of 1.35V of DDR3L.

-Pros of DDR3L SDRAM
+Benefits of Getting DDR3L

 DDR3L is an advanced version of memory.
 So, it comes with certain pros or advantages.
 Both DDR3 and DDR3L memory runs at the same clock speed.
 But the advantages are significant: